mkm02/startup/README.md

     3. Choose who to forward messages to using forEach and connections array
     4. Remove closed connections
     5. Keep connections alive

+JSON.stringify() and JSON.parse() functions are incredibly useful for passing data especially with http Forward messages to self in the server in a live chat to make itlook like more traditional instant messaging The user collection in MongoDB can also hold an array with information associated with the user